 Let's leave the 'who copied who' debate though, and focus on what this phone actually is: a well-made Nexus phone with a few touches of HTC's smarts.
 Because it won't be a phone that any fan of the Taiwanese brand will recognise on a software level, such is the integration with Android Marshmallow.

 The interface is much, much closer to stock Android than ever, with loads of HTC's apps being dropped in favor of just presenting the Google options; this is a phone that's designed to be sleek when it comes to software, with HTC elevating the best parts of the new Android OS instead of putting its own stamp on the phone.

 It's stripped-back, clean and easy to use, with just a hint of HTC's touch on top.
 It's a Nexus with less of a Google stamp on it, with more freedom from the manufacturer to create the phone it wants.

-There's an issue around price though.
-In the US the HTC One A9 will be retailing at $399 until November 7, after which the price increases to $499.
-In the UK, however, it'll launch at £429, which is about $650 – and that's for a lower-spec phone.
+In the US the HTC One A9 originally launched at $399, but soon jumped up to $499 while in the UK it launched at a much higher £429, which is about $650 – and that's for a lower-spec phone.